Our program code number for the APPIC Matching Program: 219611

 - Cover letter (including statement of interest, training goals, and future professional plans)

-Applications will be reviewed by clinical staff members and selected applicants will be contacted for an on-site or Zoom interview of your choice in January 2019.
-Applicants will be notified of their interview status by December 10, 2018 through e-mail.
+Applications will be reviewed by clinical staff members, and selected applicants will be contacted for a Zoom interview to take place in January 2023.
+Applicants will be notified of their interview status by December 16, 2022 through e-mail.
 As an APPIC member, we follow all APPIC policies and procedures regarding selection and notification.

 USF-CAPS agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Internship positions that remain open after Phase I of the APPIC Match will be offered in Phase II.
 For additional information about our training program, please refer to the Internship Training Manual or contact Dr. Nancy Glenn, Training Director at firstname.lastname@example.org.